How to configure the local validator with Bitcoin Testnet4

 Now that everything is setup correctly, we can now deploy our program and begin interacting with it.
 The deploy step will prove everything works correctly.

-arch-cli deploy --network testnet
+cli deploy --network-mode testnet

-arch-cli deploy --network testnet --rpc-url http://localhost:9002
+cli deploy --network-mode testnet --rpc-url http://localhost:9002

 We hope this guide has been helpful, but as always, feel free to ask question within our Discord dev-chat or submit issues within out public-issues repo.